freewizard20/personal_projects/Algorithms/README.md

 ## Postscript :

-*Many more problems solved on whiteboards, many more solved on paper.
+**I do hand coding;** *Many more problems solved on whiteboards, many more solved on paper.
 Hand coding gives you fundamental strength on programming*